slurmdbd.conf

 keepaliveinterval=#

-Specifies the interval between keepalive probes on the socket communications between the backup and primary slurmdbd.
+Specifies the interval, in seconds, between keepalive probes on idle connections.
+This affects most outgoing connections from the slurmdbd (e.g. between the primary and backup, or from the slurmdbd to the slurmctld).
 The default value is 30 seconds.

 keepaliveprobes=#

-Specifies the number of keepalive probes sent on the socket communications between the backup and primary slurmdbd.
+Specifies the number of unacknowledged keepalive probes sent before considering a connection broken.
+This affects most outgoing connections from the slurmdbd (e.g. between the primary and backup, or from the slurmdbd to the slurmctld).
 The default value is 3.

 keepalivetime=#